 Just as Harry Apparated with a loud crack, a house-elf too appeared in the entrance hall of Potter Castle.
 It frowned when it saw the human child.
 It was not possible for anyone to Apparate inside the castle, so how did the child get in?
 The elf's eyes widened when the familiar bond of a house-elf and its master became familiar.

 "Master Harry!" the elf gasped.
 The house-elf called for its companions.
 Two other elves popped next to her as they transported Harry to the medical wing of the castle.
 While elves were not healers, they could use their brand of magic to heal wounds while they also used potions prepared by wizards to supplement it.
 Few of the elves used their magic to fix the broken bones while another poured healing potions down Harry's throat.
 However, there was something else which the elves recognised.
 Because of the bond they shared with Harry, they could tell that he was playing host to a possession which resided in his scar.
-Knowing that such a thing had to be destroyed before it fully controlled their master, the two dozen elves surrounded the bed where Harry was sleeping as they chanted in their native tongue.
+Knowing that such a thing had to be destroyed before it fully controlled their master, the elves surrounded the bed where Harry was sleeping as they chanted in their native tongue.

 Magic was simple, yet complex.
 It was infinite yet harmonious.
 The magic of different species was different and this was the advantage here.
 While it was impossible for wizards to destroy a soul piece without destroying the vessel, Elvin magic could do so.
 Harry started shaking and sweating as his scar heated up.
 As the chanting grew, the boy screamed in pain; his scar split open.
 A piercing scream rent the air as the soul piece was destroyed after being ejected from Harry's head.
 The boy slumped in his bed, exhausted.